novastar53/ancient-art-researcher/README.md

 poetry run history_research_assistant
 ```

-This starts a redis server, initializes the history-research-assistant Crew, assembling the agents and assigning them tasks.
+This starts a redis server, initializes the Ancient Art Researcher Crew, assembling the agents and assigning them tasks.